gryp17/Angular-google-charts/README.md

 It receives two parameters:

 * width - the current page width
-* options - the chart options object
+* options - the config.options object

 The javascript: